DannyBen/madman/README.md

   -d --depth N
     The depth of the table of contents [default: 1]

-  --dry
-    Do not save the updated files, just show what will happen

   -v --verbose
     Show the updated README content

+  -t --target NAME
+    Set the target filename to look for. [default: README.md]

+  -r --recursive
+    Inject to all target files

+  -y --dry
+    Do not save the updated files, just show what will happen

   -h --help
     Show this help

 Parameters:
-  FOLDER
+  DIR
-    The folder containing markdown files
+    The directory containing markdown files

 Examples:
   madman nav